Jane Lippitt Patterson: Western Pennsylvania

 When she was 16, she taught school in the Rundell neighborhood.
 Nearly every patron of the school was a Universalist.
 About this time, she began to send occasional poems and letters to "The New Covenant".
 She also published a few pieces in the "Trumpet" and the "Star."
 Samuel P. Skinner, editor of the "Covenant," mentioned Patterson's contributions favorable, and inserted everything which she sent.

-At the age of 22, on August 26, 1851, she married Rev. Adoniram Judson Patterson, D.D., and went with him to his mother's house, where they lived nearly two years.
+At the age of 22, on August 26, 1851, she married Rev. Adoniram Judson Patterson, D.D., and went with him to his mother's house, where they lived for nearly two years.
 Rev. Patterson's parents had dedicated him to the ministry from his birth, and his early education was directed to this profession, but the death of his father rendered it necessary that Rev. Patterson sort out certain business dealings so that his mother might have financial security.
 The young wife lent a hand in the business endeavors.

 In the spring of 1858, they left the home of Rev. Patterson's mother for Western Pennsylvania, being centered in Girard, Pennsylvania.
 For more than two years, Patterson worked with her husband in the growth of the minister.
 Had the opportunity for woman been available at the time, she would have been a minister.
 During the two years in Girard and the 11 years passed in Portsmouth, New Hampshire she gave little to the press.
 An occasional poem or a brief letter was all she could provide.
 She took care of her house, and did what she could to help the old and sick of the parish.
 When an editor, who had been guest in her home, asked her for articles for his magazine, she professed to understand him as desiring a recipe for making bread, which she wrote out with great precision, and which he published.